-How iSelect Star Term Insurance Plan can Benefit you with a Whole Life Option?
+How iSelect Smart360 Term Plan can Benefit you with a Whole Life Option?

 Canara HSBC Life Insurance offers term insurance plan with whole life option in India. iSelect Smart360 Term Plan comes with the following additional perks, which are helpful for anyone’s financial portfolio: